Do you know how to poke and pry with a purpose?

 Entrepreneur.com defines market research as:

-Why do I care about researching my community?
+Why do I care about researching my service area?

 Well, if you’re like us, you hate to waste money.
 Every dollar counts when you’re running a local business.

-Plus, if you’re the small business with the most information, you have the advantage over your competition.
+Plus, if you’re the small business with the most info, you have the advantage.

 When Should You Do Market Research?

-When your target customers see your online marketing, they should feel like you’re reading their mind.
+When your target customers see your online marketing, they should feel connected to you.

-First, you need to figure out who could benefit most from the services you offer.
+First, you need to figure out who benefits most from the services you offer.

 Then, and only then, can you deliver a memorable message and connect with your best customers.